Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/35-TableEditors.md

 ## Sorting by column

 To sort the lines of a table by the values in a specific column, select one of the cells of the desired column, and in the context menu (right click), select the *Sort by* entry.
-You can also click directly on the column's header.
+You can also click directly on the table column's header.

 ![Sort by a column](images/ui_table_sort_by_column.png "Sort by a column")